 We'll help you fit your entire life inside a backpack!
 It's one of the most freeing, humbling experiences to realize you can live with so little.
 Check out a country-specific packing list in your online MyMission account when you start the application process.

 Will I be required to get the Covid-19 vaccine to join IMMERSION?

 The Covid-19 vaccine is not currently required by Experience Mission to participate in the IMMERSION program, but it is required for entry into a small number of IMMERSION countries (including entry into the United States for non-U.S. citizens for training and debrief).
 Fill out an Interest Form to learn more about our Covid guidelines for upcoming trips.

 What is included in the cost of the trip?
 Are there extra costs?

 On our side, we try to keep IMMERSION all-inclusive so you don't have to worry about any hidden fees or big, unexpected costs!
-All your essentials (airfare, food, housing, staffing, training) are covered once you arrive at training—but plan a little extra for immunizations, travel to/from Indiana, or a new passport if you need one.
+All your essentials (airfare, food, housing, staffing, training) are covered once you arrive at training—but plan a little extra for immunizations, travel to training, travel home after arriving in the states, or a new passport if you need one.
 We also recommend a small stash of spending money in case you need shampoo, snacks, or souvenirs along the way.
 But this amount is minimal and totally up to you.
 Experience Mission also requires all team members to travel with a Personal Emergency Fund—a debit or credit card with $1,000-$1,500 available and $300 of reserve cash in case you were to have a medical issue or reason to travel home unexpectedly.
 This amount may seem high, but it's purely a precaution.
 Most team members never spend a penny of their emergency fund while on the trip.